Basic Information

 - 1780-1800 House built

 The drawing room served as the office.
 Those who had supported the South in the war were given pardons if they took an oath swearing allegiance to the union and obedience to the laws of the United States.
-The original oath document still hangs in the house (National Register, p.
+The original oath document still hangs in the house (1, p.
 3).

 - 1866 The kitchen was reconstructed.